quantum-tinkerer/pymablock/docs/source/tutorial/getting_started.md

 ## Transforming other operators

 Earlier we saw that Pymablock computes the Hamiltonian and the unitary transformation as `~pymablock.series.BlockSeries` objects.

-To apply this unitary to other operators, we first need to transform them to the same basis and representation.
+While the Hamiltonian is the most important object, the unitary transformation allows to transform any other operator to the basis of the of the perturbed Hamiltonian.

 Here we create the unperturbed Hamiltonian `H_0`, the perturbation `H_1`, and an additional operator `X`.
 To compute the projection of `X` on the perturbed eigenstates we first perform the block diagonalization.